Pythm/ad-ElectricalManagement/README.md

   stopAtPriceIncrease: 0.3
 ```

+#### Reducing consumption to stay below max kwh goal
+The app checks power consumptions and reacts to prevent using more than defined with `max_kwh_goal`.
+It reduces charging speed on car(s) currently charging to a minumum, before turning down heater_switches and climate entities.
+If it is still going over the app can pause charging if `pause_charging` is configured under `options`.

 #### Notifications and information
-Receive notifications about charge time to your devices with `notify_receiver` with option `informEveryChange` to get notification every time calculation on chargetime has been performed, like charge limit etc. It will also notify if you left a window open and it is getting cold, or if it is getting quite hot and the window is closed.
+Receive notifications about charge time to your devices with `notify_receiver`.
+It will also notify if you left a window open and it is getting cold, or if it is getting quite hot and the window is closed.

 You can also create and configure an Home Assistant input_text with `infotext` to display currently planned chargetime in Home Assistant or some external displays.